Introduction: Raspberry Pi Stop-Motion Animation Rig

-When you want to exit the program you can use the escape switch hidden on the back right corner of box.
+When you want to exit the program you can use the escape switch hidden on the back right corner of box or press the ecsape key.
 You can make, save, and delete as many movies as you like in a session.
-When you are done, press the escape button (momentary switch) to exit the animation program and go back to the desktop.
+When you are done, press the escape button (momentary switch) to exit the animation program and go back to the raspberry pi desktop.

 Step 14: Playing, Saving, Deleting Movies

-Note: the movies take a while to process, so you may need to wait until the end of the session or day to replay the movies.
+Note: the movies take a while to process, so you may need to wait until the end of the session or day to replay the movies from the rasberry pi

 Open the stop_motion folder on the desktop, then open the file marked movies to find your movie Open the terminal window and type

-Press enter, then type omxplayer name of your movie
+Press enter, then type omxplayer [file name of your movie]